-Victoria Chang's third book of poems, The Boss, was published by McSweeney’s in 2013 as part of the McSweeney’s Poetry Series and won a PEN Center Literary Award and a California Book Award.
-Her second book, Salvinia Molesta, was published by the University of Georgia Press as part of the VQR Poetry Series in 2008.
-Her first book, Circle, won the Crab Orchard Review Open Competition Award and was published by Southern Illinois University Press in 2005.
-She also edited an anthology, Asian American Poetry: The Next Generation, published by the University of Illinois Press in 2004.
+Victoria Chang's fourth book of poems, Barbie Chang was published by Copper Canyon Press in 2017.
+The Boss, was published by McSweeney’s and won a PEN Center USA Literary Award and a California Book Award.
+Her other books are Salvinia Molesta and Circle.
+She also edited an anthology, Asian American Poetry: The Next Generation.
 Her poems have appeared in Kenyon Review, American Poetry Review, POETRY, Believer, New England Review, VQR, The Nation, New Republic, The Washington Post, Best American Poetry, and elsewhere.
-She is a contributing editor of the literary journal, Copper Nickel.
-She lives in Southern California with her family and her weiner dog, Mustard, and works in business.
+She received a Guggenheim Fellowship and a Sustainable Arts Foundation Fellowship in 2017.
+She is a contributing editor of the literary journal, Copper Nickel and a poetry editor at Tupelo Quarterly.

 She also enjoys writing children's picture books and Is Mommy? was published in the Fall of 2015 by Beach Lane Books (Simon & Schuster), illustrated by Caldecott winner, Marla Frazee.
 It was named a NYT Notable Book.
 She lives in Los Angeles with her family and her weiner dogs, Mustard and Ketchup and works at Antioch University as Teaching Faculty.
 She also serves on the National Book Critics Circle Board.